-Lithuania Prime Minister Paluckas resigns following protests
+Lithuanian Prime Minister Paluckas resigns following protests

 His resignation is now likely to bring down the whole government, with his cabinet expected to also resign.
 New coalition talks are expected to start soon.

 Paluckas has faced scandals over his business dealings, including some that occurred more than a decade ago.
-Media investigations revealed that he had never paid a significant part of a 16,500 euro ($19,000) fine after he was convicted in 2012 of mishandling the bidding process for the capital Vilnius’s rat extermination services.
+Media investigations revealed that he had never paid a significant part of a 16,500-euro ($19,000) fine after he was convicted in 2012 of mishandling the bidding process for the capital Vilnius’s rat extermination services.

-Paluckas at the time was the Vilnius’s municipal administration director, and judges ruled that he had abused his official position by illegally granting privileges to whichever company offered the highest bid.
+Paluckas, at the time, was Vilnius’s municipal administration director, and judges ruled that he had abused his official position by illegally granting privileges to the company that offered the highest bid.

-At the time he was sentenced to a two years in prison, but he was ultimately never imprisoned.
+He was sentenced to two years in prison but was ultimately not imprisoned.

-Since the media investigations Lithuania’s anti-corruptin and law enforcement agencies have also launched their own probes into Paluckas.
+Since the media investigations, Lithuania’s anticorruption and law enforcement agencies have also launched their probes into Paluckas.

-He has denied doing anything wrong, and instead has called the attacks on his business dealings parts of a “coordinated attack” by political opponents.
+He has denied any wrongdoing and instead called the attacks on his business dealings parts of a “coordinated attack” by political opponents.

-The resignation of the prime minister comes only weeks ahead of a planned joint military exercise between its neighbours, Russia and Belarus, highlighting the precarious position Lithuania finds itself in.
+The resignation of the prime minister comes only weeks before a planned joint military exercise between Lithuania’s neighbours, Russia and Belarus, highlighting the precarious position the country finds itself in.

-Lithuania is a member of NATO and was formerly part of the Soviet Union, becoming the first republic to declare independence in 1990, ahead of the world power’s collapse the following year.
+Lithuania is a member of NATO and was formerly part of the Soviet Union, becoming the first republic to declare independence in 1990, before the world power’s collapse the following year.

 Nauseda, Lithuania’s president, has been a strong supporter of Ukraine, and the Baltic country has long been fearful of Russian expansionism.